Jaaystones/Jaaystones/README.md

 # A Software Engineer with a background in Petroleum Engineering.
-I love solving complex data and algorithmic problems and have extensive experience at high-growth startups.
+I love solving complex data and algorithmic problems.
 I a currently undergoing a 1-year intership program with <H4>AlxAfrica on Full-stack Software Engineering.</H4>

 🌍 I'm based in Lagos, Nigeria.